GatorEducator/java-assignment-solution-100-01/README.md

 issue](https://github.com/GatorEducator/java-assignment-solution-100-01/issues).
-If you have found a problem with the [GatorGrader tool](https://github.com/GatorEducator/gatorgrader) and the way that it checks you assignment you can also [raise an issue](https://github.com/GatorEducator/gatorgrader/issues) in that repository.
+If you have found a problem with the [GatorGrader tool](https://github.com/GatorEducator/gatorgrader) and the way that it checks your assignment, then you can also [raise an issue](https://github.com/GatorEducator/gatorgrader/issues) in that repository.
 To ensure that your issue is properly resolved, please provide as many details as is possible about the problem that you experienced.
 If you discover a problem